 Don has been recognized by America’s Top 100 High Stakes Litigators as one of the top 100 high stakes litigators for Northern California for 2019.
 Don has lectured frequently on trial preparation and tactics, including teaching a moot court section at the University of California, Boalt Hall School of Law and as a faculty member at the annual College of Civil Advocacy formerly sponsored by Hastings.
 He was the 1999-2000 President of the Lawyers’ Club of San Francisco Inn of Court.

 Named by Best Lawyers in America as 2022 Real Estate Litigator of the Year for the San Francisco metropolitan area.

-In addition to having argued numerous unpublished California and federal appellate cases, reported California and federal appellate cases in which Don has appeared as counsel of record include the following:
+In addition to having argued numerous unpublished California and federal appellate cases, and appeared and argued before the Minnesota Court of Appeal and Supreme Court, reported California and federal appellate cases, and in the Minnesota Supreme Court, in which Don has argued and/or appeared as counsel among others include the following:

 California Supreme Court